MyTurnyet/spftware-as-craft-blog/content/posts/thoughtsoninterviewing-2.md

 Using skill set will not get you this person.
 Code challenges will not tell you much about a candidates ability.
 The only real way to know if we are interviewing and hiring the correct person is to work with the candidate.
-We need to learn whether a candidate can work along side of other members of the team.
+We need to learn whether a candidate can work alongside of other members of the team.

 Can they communicate effectively?
 Can the candidate use our tools (or learn quickly)?